bioly230/WWSI-_programming-_basics/first_semester_C++/Fundamentals_of_Programming,_First_Semester.md

 4. Clarity: Good pseudo-code should be clear and understandable to other programmers who may work on the project.

-5. Non-Mandatory: Pseudo-code is an optional design tool and is not required to write source code in a particular programming language.
+5. Non-Mandatory: Pseudo-code is an optional design tool and is not required to beable to write source code.
 It is a helpful tool for the planning phase.
 ```

 1. Start the program.